scratchrealm/stan-playground-old/README.md

 stan-playground start

 # This is the service that will monitor the analyses directory for changes
-# and automatically run the requested analyses.
+# and automatically run the queued analyses.
 ```

 ### Rtcshare